 Clutch coil repair on non-ASR units, E420, S320- $300.
 Grinding and welding required to repair clutch coil on these models.

 Below are some videos of repairs that include clutch coil problem and motor issues

 Under videos you find pictures of failed wiring harnesses inside ETA looms

 There are lots of bench test videos for my customers on YouTube.

 You can check the condition of your ETA wiring insulation by cutting outer insulation loom without removing ETA out the car.
 Or, if ETA is already removed, you can open cover on wire side and inspect wires under cover.
 If there are signs of insulation cracking or missing, just like on pictures below, ETA needs to be rewired before it burns E-gas module.

-Feel free to contact me with any questions regarding repair process and before mailing your ETA over.
-We go over your symptoms, car make and model, and some shipping details.
+Feel free to contact me with any questions regarding repair process before mailing your ETA.
+We go over your Mercedes model, symptoms, pricing and some shipping details.